Capital City Mall

 Capital City Mall is a 608911 sqft regional shopping mall located approximately 5 mi southwest of Harrisburg in Lower Allen Township, Pennsylvania.
 It is one of three enclosed malls in the immediate Harrisburg area, and is the only enclosed mall in Harrisburg's western suburbs.
-The anchor stores are Dick's Sporting Goods, JCPenney, Macy's, Sportsman's Warehouse, Dave & Buster's, and H&M. The mall is owned and operated by the Pennsylvania Real Estate Investment Trust (PREIT).
+The anchor stores are Dick's Sporting Goods, JCPenney, Macy's, Sportsman's Warehouse, Dave & Buster's, and H&M. The mall is owned and operated by PREIT.